Bob Braden

-Robert Braden (28 January 1934 – 15 April 2018) was an American computer scientist who played a role in the development of the Internet.
-His research interests included end-to-end network protocols, especially in the transport and internetwork layers.
+Robert T. Braden (28 January 1934 – April 2018) was an American computer scientist who played a role in the development of the Internet.
+His research interests included end-to-end network protocols, especially in the transport and network layers.

 Career

 Braden received a Bachelor of Engineering Physics from Cornell University in 1957, and a Master of Science in physics from Stanford University in 1962.
 After graduating, he worked at Stanford and Carnegie Mellon University.
 He taught programming and operating systems courses at Stanford, Carnegie Mellon, and also UCLA, where he moved next.

 He remained at UCLA for 18 years, 16 of them at the campus computing center.
 He spent 1981–1982 at the Computer Science Department of University College London.
 While there, he wrote the first relay system connecting the Internet with the U.K. academic X.25 network.

 He joined the networking research group at the Information Sciences Institute (ISI) in 1986, and was a project leader in the Computer Networks Division.
 He was named an ISI Fellow in 2001.